Andre Gray: Luton Town

 Gray was primarily used as an impact substitute during the beginning of the 2013–14 season, with new signing Mark Cullen preferred in a starting role by new Luton manager John Still.
-He scored his first goal of the season on 24 September 2013, the club's eleventh league match, in a 4–0 victory over Woking.
+He scored his first goal of the season on 24 September, the club's eleventh league match, in a 4–0 victory over Woking.
 He then went on a goalscoring run and reclaimed his place in the team, scoring six goals in five matches, culminating with a hat-trick in a 4–1 victory over Hyde on 12 October.
 A run of 11 goals in 10 matches from November through to January helped the Hatters to the top of the Conference Premier table.
 Gray confirmed he had no intention of leaving the club midway through the season, stating that it would be "stupid" to with the club having a realistic chance of promotion back to the Football League and he instructed his agent to reject any approaches.
 After scoring a further seven goals in four matches in February, Gray was named as the Conference Premier Player of the Month.
 In total, Gray scored 30 goals in 45 appearances during the 2013–14 season, and won the first silverware of his career, as Luton were promoted back to the Football League as Conference Premier champions.
 He was recognised by the club for his performances by winning the Young Player of the Season award.
-Gray was the leading scorer in the Conference Premier (for which he won the league's Golden Boot award) and he was also named in the Conference Premier Team of the Season.
+He was the leading scorer in the Conference Premier (for which he won the league's Golden Boot award) and he was also named in the Conference Premier Team of the Season.
 He was the subject of reported transfer interest from League One neighbours Milton Keynes Dons in May 2014, but the Dons baulked at his £300,000 price tag.
 Gray departed the Hatters in late June 2014, having made 111 appearances and scored 57 goals during his time at Kenilworth Road.